bengruher/Student-Performance/README.md

 ## Running the notebooks

 To execute the cells in the notebook, press Shift-Enter when a cell is highlighted.
 You can also select Cells->Run All from the drop down menu to run the entire notebook.

+Note that for the Amazon Sagemaker example, the notebook will need certain AWS IAM permissions and will need the ability to create a Sagemaker session.
+The easiest way to do this is to run the notebook on an Amazon Sagemaker managed notebook instance.